IdeasClinicUWaterloo/W25_HealthTech_Innovation_Challenge_Guides/Volunteer_Page/GUIDE.md

 - **POST**
-    - `/signup`: Processes signup form submission.
+    - `/signup`: Processes sign up form submission.
     - Similar to our login post.
-The signup post html is also a `POST` form which means it wants to add data to the `/signup` backend route.
+The sign up post HTML is also a `POST` form which means it wants to add data to the `/signup` backend route.
        ```html
        <form method="POST" action="/signup">
         ```
-    - Our sign-up backend is listening for that post request which is just a form with the signup details and will perform some action accordingly.
-Which in this case is creating a new user in the database (to be covered later).
+    - Our sign-up back end is listening for that post request which is just a form with the sign up details and will perform some action accordingly, which in this case is creating a new user in the database (to be covered later).

 ```python